marcmarinam/obsidian-fmp/Free trial remake/Remake FT.md

 ### Why
+We want to add/update the existing free trial journeys.
+Up until now, we have relied on the existing `FT3_SUSBCRIBE`  and
+### Why
 * Free trial purchases are coupled with regular subscription purchases.
 * We have multiple free trial journeys, each with different durations and eligibility.
 * We don't want changes to subscription coupon logic to accidentally break FT or vice versa.